xico2001pt/pytorch-project-template/README.md

 - Comparative Study on Self-Supervision Methods for Autonomous Driving (TBD...)
 (2024) by [Francisco Cerqueira](https://github.com/xico2001pt)

-If you want to see your project here, please contact the author.
+If you want to see your project here, please contact the author or create a pull request.

+## Contributing

+If you want to contribute to this project, please contact the author or create a pull request with a description of the feature or bug fix.

 ## License